animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 Georgi Gerganov ([ggerganov][13]) has a reputation for packaging up released models so that they can be run by anyone possessing free time and a little grit.
 When the weights for [Whisper][14] (OpenAI’s speech transcription AI) were released, ggerganov developed [whisper.cpp][15], a self-contained program allowing anyone to run the model locally.
 With the release of LLaMA, [ggernov/llama.cpp][16] followed shortly thereafter.
 Now anyone with access to a decent GPU or M1 Macbook can run LLaMA locally.

 Willison, in his post *[LLMs are having a Stable Diffusion Moment][17]* aptly comments that running LLaMA locally is more of a proof-of-concept than anything else.
 He was, however, able to get the 13B parameter model, with performance similar to GPT-3, running on his machine.
-With much faith in EleutherAI &co., I have no doubt that LLaMA—much after the pattern of Stable Diffusion before it—will soon be replicated and improved upon in an unceasing viral cycle.
+With much faith in EleutherAI *et al.* (flagbearers of open AI since OpenAI's departure), I have no doubt that LLaMA will soon be replicated and improved upon in an unceasing viral cycle, much after the pattern of Stable Diffusion before it.

 A little at first, then all at once, Pandora’s box is now open.
 What happens when anyone can run a LLM on their laptop?
 On their [phone][18]?
 This is what keeps me up at night.